-In November 2019, Busiswa Nomayi (Busi), a resident of Griffiths Mxenge, a ward in the Khaeylitsha Township of Cape Town, participated in The Umvoto Foundation’s Stewardship Training Course, delivered in partnership with the Edith Stephens Nature Reserve and Communitree.
+In November 2019, Busiswa Nomayi (Busi), a resident of Griffiths Mxenge (ward in the Khayelitsha Township of Cape Town) participated in The Umvoto Foundation’s (TUF) Stewardship Training Course, delivered in partnership with the Edith Stephens Nature Reserve and Communitree.
 Inspired by the week-long workshops on water systems, environmental rehabilitation, and stewardship, and seeing the environmental challenges in her own community, Busi decided to act.

 Busi was concerned about the health impacts of rubbish in the streets of her community, particularly for the children and the water systems.
 In the same month as completing the Stewardship Training Course, Busi and four other women started a clean-up project.
 They call themselves Indawo, Abantu, Injongo e Khayelitsha which means “Place, People and Purpose in Khayelitsha”.
 The groups mission is to revitalise street space, stop the invasion of rubbish, and create a beautiful environment.

 With the support of TUF, the team was able to secure wheelbarrows, rakes, spades, safety boots, gloves, masks and brooms to sweep along the streets and pavement.
 Starting early in the morning, Busi and her group clean the streets every Saturday.
 To get the garbage out of the streets in a timelier manner, a local non-profit Help Up, who support ongoing river and waterway clean-ups, arranged with the City of Cape Town for a truck to come immediately after Busi and her group are finished collecting the garbage each day.
 Help Up also sponsors Busi’s team with tools, materials and a weekly stipend.
 After several weeks of Busi and her group cleaning the area, local residents have noticed their work, going so far as to let other residents and visitors know that dumping garbage in the area is illegal.